bartekpacia/garden/posts/my-journey-to-google-io-2024.md

 Since nobody was looking around, I ignored all these signs and hiked to the hill, taking in the beautiful vistas of the South Bay.

+It was a very pleasant short hike (~20min).
+After reaching the top, I lay on the grass and was marveling the area.

+After a short while, some dude came along.
+He seemed to be just another rogue tourist.
+We chatted for a bit and then he walked away.
+It was only then that I noticed he had an earphone in one ear.
+This made me a bit suspicious, but I ignored it and just kept sitting there.

+But then, after ~5 minutes, a police patrol drove up the hill in a big-ass quad.

+like, real american police - 4 guys with big guns and helmets.

+The big guy said that i’m lucky he’s in a good mood today, that he's not angry but i cannot be here, and then they offered me a ride back to the venue.
+We chatted a bit on the way down the hill.

+Looking back, my behavior was just plain stupid, but fortunately, the odds seemed to be in my favor on that day.

 # Wrapping up